telemachus/lgwt/blogposts/notes.md

 ### [Write the minimal amount of code for the test to run and check the failing test output](https://github.com/quii/learn-go-with-tests/blob/fstest/reading-files.md#write-the-minimal-amount-of-code-for-the-test-to-run-and-check-the-failing-test-output)

 I was surprised by the order of imports.
-The canonical style would put the local import last and after a skipped line, right?
+The canonical style puts the local import last and after a skipped line, right?
 This is what `goimports` does in my case.

 ```go
 import (